 - Development Hell: In-Universe, this is the hold Clinton has over Tom Parkman; Clinton bought the option to one of Tom's screenplays but has no interest in actually making the script into a film.

 - Fair-Play Whodunnit: Loaded throughout with clues that might help a viewer solve the mystery, like the group photo taken early in the story, or Tom's Chekhov's Skill, or the ice pick that one character is seen using right before another character can't find it.

 - Fanservice: Alice and Christine spend a goodly chunk of the movie lounging around the yacht in their bikinis.

-- Group Picture Ending: Ends with a Call-Back shot of the snapshot Clinton took of his six guests.
+- Group Picture Ending: The film ends with a Call-Back shot of the snapshot Clinton took of his six guests.

-- Halfway Plot Switch: Starts out as a comedy about a complex Scavenger Hunt-type game, then turns into a Whodunit.
+- Halfway Plot Switch: Starts out as a comedy about a complex Scavenger Hunt-type game, then turns into a murder mystery.

-- Horrible Hollywood: A bunch of venal, selfish Hollywood types.
+- Horrible Hollywood: The main characters are all either selfish, ladder-climbing venal Hollywood types or selfish, successful venal Hollywood types.
 The film ends with two people deciding to let a double murderer go free as long as they can get a movie produced as part of the deal.

 - Internal Reveal: The audience finds out about the secrets actually being real facts about the players, and the existence of the "hit-and-run killer" card, before all the characters become aware of those things.

-- Irony: the ending of the movie (see Horrible Hollywood above) proves just what rotten friends these people are to each other.
+- Irony: The ending of the movie proves just what rotten friends these people are to each other.
 The final shot and ending credits are set to Bette Midler's song "(You've got to have) Friends".